klahnakoski/mo-parquet/README.md

 ## Analysis

 I have read the Dremel paper, and some other docs describing the Dremel paper, and I have come to the conclusion that definition levels are superfluous when encoding properties.
-The Dremel paper admits the definition levels only encode missing values; specifically the definition level of the objects with missing values.
-If we are not interested in the missing values, then we should be able to avoid definition levels completely, while still having an accurate representation of existing property values.
+The Dremel paper admits the definition levels only encode missing values; specifically the definition level of the objects with missing values. <strike>If we are not interested in the missing values, then we should be able to avoid definition levels completely, while still having an accurate representation of existing property values.</strike>

 ### Simplifying Assumption